stuttgart-things/docs/cilium.md

 NOT FINISHED!!!!
 Cilium 1.14.0 is compatible with k8s 1.17.x or older but not newer

+It is important that the cluster does not have a kube-proxy installed

 ## K8s Cluster
 Install cluster /w kudeadm without kube-proxy:
 ```